 4. Timely Receipt Requirements and Proof of Timely Submission

 a.
-Electronic Submission.
+Online Submission.
 All applications must be received by [INSERT TIME] Eastern time on the due date established for each program.
 Proof of timely submission is automatically recorded by Grants.gov.
 An electronic date/time stamp is generated within the system when the application is successfully received by Grants.gov.
 The applicant AOR will receive an acknowledgement of receipt and a tracking number (GRANTXXXXXXXX) from Grants.gov with the successful transmission of their application.
 Applicant AORs will also receive the official date/time stamp and Grants.gov Tracking number in an email serving as proof of their timely submission.

 When [INSERT AGENCY NAME] successfully retrieves the application from Grants.gov, and acknowledges the download of submissions, Grants.gov will provide an electronic acknowledgment of receipt of the application to the email address of the applicant with the AOR role.
 Again, proof of timely submission shall be the official date and time that Grants.gov receives your application.
 Applications received by Grants.gov after the established due date for the program will be considered late and will not be considered for funding by [INSERT AGENCY NAME].